Buzz Aldrin: Early career

+Korean war (1952–1953)

 In December 1952, Aldrin was assigned to the 16th Fighter-Interceptor Squadron, which was part of the 51st Fighter-Interceptor Wing.
 At the time it was based at Suwon Air Base, about 20 mi south of Seoul, and was engaged in combat operations as part of the Korean War.
 During an acclimatization flight, his main fuel system froze at 100 percent power, which would have soon used up all his fuel.
 He was able to override the setting manually, but this required holding a button down, which in turn made it impossible to also use his radio.
 He barely managed to make it back under enforced radio silence.
 He flew 66 combat missions in F-86 Sabres in Korea and shot down two MiG-15 aircraft.

 The first MiG-15 he shot down was on May 14, 1953.
 Aldrin was flying about 5 mi south of the Yalu River, when he saw two MiG-15 fighters below him.
 Aldrin opened fire on one of the MiGs, whose pilot may never have seen him coming.
 The June 8, 1953, issue of Life magazine featured gun camera footage taken by Aldrin of the pilot ejecting from his damaged aircraft.